Mecosta County, Michigan: History

 The 1880 census reported Mecosta County to have a population of 13,973.
 In the early 1880s, rented county offices were located in two downtown buildings near the corner of Elm and Michigan.
 In 1883, the Board of Supervisors submitted to the voters the proposition to authorize a two-year tax for the purpose of erecting a county courthouse.
 County voters passed the courthouse tax issue in April 1884.
 Construction on the first courthouse began in 1885 and was completed in 1886.
 A ground-breaking ceremony for the present Mecosta County Building (second courthouse) occurred on April 8, 1969.
 Construction of the Mecosta County Building was completed in late August 1970 and a dedication ceremony was held on November 7, 1970.

 In the early 1900s, water power harnessed by hydroelectric dams became the energy base for the manufacturing of furniture and other wood products.
 The extraction of bedrock deposits of oil, gas, glacial sand, and gravel soon became important economic activities.
 Although logging activities dominated early history, health services and education have become more significant and enduring forces in shaping the community.
 Mecosta County has grown in population through the years to over 42,000 with a wealth of opportunity in industry, education, and small-town country living.

 Mecosta County was first settled by African Americans in the 1860s when James Guy obtained 160 acre in Wheatland Township, with a deed signed by Abraham Lincoln.
 The Homestead Act of 1862 allowed each settler 160 acre, resulting in African Americans owning 1,392 acre in the area where Remus sits today.
 They were woodsmen and farmers who established schools and churches in their community.
 Referred to as the "Old Settlers", a reunion is held every year in the Remus area to celebrate those who originally settled here.

 Woodbridge N. Ferris, who later became a Michigan governor, established Ferris Industrial School in 1884 in Big Rapids.
-The 600 acre school became Ferris Institute, Ferris State College, and is currently home of the Bulldogs and Ferris State University.
+The 600 acre school became Ferris Institute, Ferris State College, and is now Ferris State University.
 Before his death in 1928, Ferris had trained 50,000 students and attained a yearly enrollment of 1,800.
 As of 2010, enrollment was over 14,000, but has since declined.